The Quest for the Holy Grain - Best Beer Bars

 (302) 226-4899

 Gary's appears to be just another one of the hundreds of Lite Beer Ocean Bars along the shore, until you see their beer list.
-Then you'll find out that they have 13 taps, most of which rotate, and a list of about 100 bottles.
-The selection may be a tad smaller during the off-season.
+Then you'll find out that they have 19 taps, most of which rotate, and a list of about 100 bottles.

 One touch that jumped right out at me was the sign that proclaimed the favorite beers of each of the staffers.
-My bartender was glad to explain the beers and Gary's beer philosophy.

 If you're on your way to visit the great beach beer destination of Rehoboth, don't forget Gary's, just a mile south and right on Ocean Highway.